 The NIDA states that both methadone and buprenorphine (Suboxone) are equally effective at medium-to-high doses when reducing heroin or prescription drug abuse.

-However, lower doses of buprenorphine (6 mg or less) appear to be less effective at keeping patients in treatment.
+However, lower doses of buprenorphine (6 mg or less) appear to be less effective at keeping clients in treatment.

 When choosing between Suboxone and methadone, your doctor will most likely consider the following: